-When blood glucose levels are above the normal limit but below the level of diabetes then the condition is known as pre-diabetes, referred also as “Borderline – High” levels.
-Patients with pre-diabetes are a high risk of developing diabetes in future if not managed appropriately.
+When blood glucose levels are above the normal limit but below the level of diabetes then the condition is known as pre-diabetes, referred also to as “Borderline – High” levels.
+Patients with pre-diabetes are a high risk of developing diabetes in the future if not managed appropriately.

 The management of diabetes includes:

 Lifestyle modifications: Lifestyle modifications are one of the most key determining factors of optimal diabetes control, especially in pre-diabetes.
 A good lifestyle also cuts down one's need for high-dose medications and the number of medications.

 Eat a healthy balanced diet low in carbohydrate, sugar and fat intake.